0xlimE/TDCNET-CTF-2023-WRITEUPS/Is_10.0_really_10.0/writeup.md

 ![Alt text](3.png)

-I decide to upload additional payloads using this general format instead of again setting up a revshell to explore the system, where we quickly find the flag in the unconventional `/home/node/flag.txt` location.
+I decided to upload additional payloads using this general format instead of again setting up a revshell to explore the system, where we quickly find the flag in the unconventional `/home/node/flag.txt` location.

 ```js
 const fs = require('fs');